microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/concepts.rst

         * *Not* be associated with a particular user.

         All WOPI operations that modify files, such as :ref:`PutFile`, will include a lock ID as a parameter in their request.
-Usually the ID will be passed in the **X-WOPI-Lock** request header (but not always;
+Usually the expected lock ID will be passed in the **X-WOPI-Lock** request header (but not always;
-        :ref:`UnlockAndRelock` is an exception).
+        :ref:`UnlockAndRelock` is an exception which uses **X-WOPI-OldLock** instead).
 WOPI requires that hosts compare the lock ID passed in a WOPI request with the lock ID currently on a file and respond appropriately when the lock IDs do not match.
 In particular, WOPI clients expect that when a lock ID does *not* match the current lock, the host will send back the current lock ID in the **X-WOPI-Lock** response header.
 This behavior is critical, because WOPI clients will use the current lock ID in order to determine what further WOPI calls to make to the host.

         It is important to note that WOPI locks are *not* user-owned.
 In other words, a WOPI client may execute lock-related operations using multiple access tokens, and hosts are expected to execute those operations as